telerik/reporting-docs/knowledge-base/modify-html5-viewer-area-width-through-kendo-splitter.md

 ---
 title: Modify default Document Map and Parameter areas width in Html5 Report Viewer
-description: Resize the default areas sizes through the splitter
+description: How to change the default Document Map and Parameter areas sizes on initial load in the Html5 Report Viewer with Kendo splitter
 type: how-to
-page_title: Change Side areas sizes in Html5 Viewer with the Kendo splitter
+page_title: Resize the default Document Map and Parameter areas sizes through the splitter
 slug: modify-html5-viewer-area-width-through-kendo-splitter
 position:
 tags: